codeuniversity/code-board-ui/README.md

+## React cosmos
+`npm run cosmos`

+When you create a Component, make sure to add a fixture

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>